jonahweissman/Tim-Jackins.github.io/index.md

 My name is Jack and I am a software developer at [Babylon-Microfarms](https://www.babylonmicrofarms.com/) and a freelance consultant.

-I attended Charlottesville High School, and now I am taking a gap year to work and try to make it on my own without college.
+I attended Charlottesville High School, and now I am taking a gap year to get some software engineering experience under my belt.